 - What time do Shabbat evening services start?

 Friday night services start at 7:30 pm all year round.
 Extremely rare early start times such as for Simchat Torah will be noted on the Or Ami calendar.
 Most people arrive around 7:25 pm for the 7:30 service.
 We have plenty of parking spaces available, so you do not need to plan in extra time to find parking.

 - Are there Saturday morning services?

-We have Saturday morning services only when we are celebrating B’nei Mitzvah.
-The Shabbat morning service begins at 10:30 am and usually ends before 12:00 pm.
-When it is not a Bar/Bat Mitzvah, we have Torah Study instead of services on Saturday morning.
-(See link to Torah Study page.)
+We have Saturday morning services only when we are celebrating B’nei Mitzvah or on a Sarah’s Tent weekend.
+The Shabbat morning service for B’nei Mitzvah begins at 10:30 am and usually ends before 12:00 pm.
+When it is not a Bar/Bat Mitzvah or Sarah’s Tent weekend, we have Torah Study instead of services on Saturday morning.
+(Read more on our Torah Study page.)

 - How welcome are children at services?

 Children from infants to teens are welcome at every service.
 We have toys and coloring materials that younger children can use during services.
 We invite children under age 13 to help with parts of the service, such as carrying plush Torah scrolls around the sanctuary with the rabbi.
 During the school year, a Friday night service may be led by one of our Religious School classes or our youth group called OATY (Or Ami Temple Youth).
 We also have special Shabbat morning and High Holy Day services for families who want a very kid-friendly atmosphere.
 While the majority of service regulars are adults, they are always happy to see children representing the next generation of our sacred community.

 - Do I have to be Jewish to attend services?

 You do not have to be Jewish to attend services.
 Everyone is welcome at Or Ami!